Early Gothic architecture: Notre Dame de Paris

 Notre Dame de Paris was the largest of the Early Gothic cathedrals, and marked the summit of the Early Gothic in France.
 It was begun in 1163 by the Bishop Maurice de Sully with the intention of surpassing all other existing churches in Europe.
 The new cathedral was 122 meters long and 35 meters high, eleven meters higher than Laon Cathedral, the previous tallest church.
 It featured a central nave flanked by double collaterals, and a choir surrounded by a double ambulatory, without radiating chapels.
 (The current chapels were added between the buttresses in the 14th century).

 The builders covered the interior of the cathedral with six-part vaults, but unlike Sens and other the earlier cathedrals they did not use alternating piers and columns to support them.
 The vaults were supported instead by bundles of three uninterrupted slender columns which were received by rows massive pillars with capitals decorated with classical decoration.
 This gave the nave greater harmony.

+The upper parts of the choir were built at about 1182 or 1185, not long before Chartres Cathedral.
+Its original elevations were intermediate between tree levels and four levels: above the tribunes there were no veritable triforia, but a clerestory with two levels of windows, the lower level consisted of small rose windows, and the upper level of modest pointed arched windows without tracery.

-The original elevation of Notre Dame had four levels, This was reduced to three in the 13th century, when it was decided that the interior was too dark, but it was returned to four levels around the transept during the restoration by Viollet-le-Duc.
+In the 13th century, when it was decided that the interior was too dark, and the upright windows were enlarged downward into the area of the small roses.
+Around the transept, the original design was reconstructed during the restoration by Viollet-le-Duc.